WelSimLLC/welsim.github.io/collections/_posts/2022-10-04-paraview-data-file-format-and-writing.md

 The vtu file is the major file of data storage, which contains all the information of nodes, elements, and values.
-Data can be stored in binary format to save read and write resources.
-It can also be stored in ASCII mode, which is human reading friendly.
+Data can be stored in binary format to save the computer's resources for reading and generation.
+It can also be stored in ASCII mode, which is human comprehension friendly.
 The image below is the binary vtu file generated by WELSIM.

 <p align="center">
   <img src="\assets\blog\20221004\welsim_vtu_file.png" alt="welsim_vtu_file" />